 2. Hover over the arrow of the selected image and select Insert.

 3. The image will be inserted into the message.

 Insert with HTML editor

-If the HTML editor is enabled for your account on the Account & Password page, you can insert images from the image library directly in your message using the Insert Image button.
+If the HTML editor is enabled for your account on the Account and Password page you can insert images from the image library directly in your message.

 Will be replaced with:

-In the next article learn about HTML content.
+In the next article, you can learn about HTML content.